Lagenanectes: Discovery and naming

 The well-preserved holotype specimen of Lagenanectes richterae (specimen number BGR Ma 13328) was found in the disused Moorberg clay pit near Sarstedt by private collectors in 1964.
 The exact horizon is unknown (the age of the fossils might be lower Hauterivian to lower Barremian, but most probably is upper Hauterivian).
 The fossils were later given to the Geological Survey at Hannover, where Professor Sickenberg identified them as elasmosaurid remains.
 They have subsequently been transferred to the Lower Saxony State Museum in Hannover, where part of the specimen is now on display.
 However, it was not until some 50 years later, in 2017, that Sven Sachs, Jahn J. Hornung and Benjamin P. Kear studied the fossil in detail and erected Lagenanectes as a new, monotypic genus.

 The name Lagenanectes literally means "Leine swimmer" and refers to both, the Leine river which passes Sarstedt, and to the swimming life style of this marine reptile.
-The species name richterae honours Annette Richter, chief curator of the Natural History department at the Lower Saxony State Museum in Hannover, for her contributions to the palaeontological exploration of Lower Saxony.
+The specific name richterae honours Annette Richter, chief curator of the Natural History department at the Lower Saxony State Museum in Hannover, for her contributions to the palaeontological exploration of Lower Saxony.